Weight Loss Revision

 The secondary procedure will depend on the specific needs and health problems of the patient.

-Your doctor will discuss potential treatments with the patient and help them decide the surgical approach best suited to their circumstances.
+Doctor Tsang will discuss potential treatments with you and help you decide the surgical approach best suited to their circumstances.

 Our weight loss centre has been established for more than 25 years, We have managed numerous patients who have had the gastric banding procedure.
-We are expert in revision gastric banding procedure.
+We are expert in revision gastric banding procedure, sleeve and bypass.
 We have very low complication rates and good success following the conversion surgery.

-We combine the resources of your surgeon, dietitian and psychologist to create a strategy that will give you a new beginning to your weight loss journey.
+We combine the resources of your surgeon, dietician and psychologist to create a strategy that will give you a new beginning to your weight loss journey.